patrickstocklin/WiLBuR/README.md

 WiLBuR has accrued sufficient comment-karma so that it may exceed the initial comment Rate-Limit.
 An exception is thrown to sleep for 10 minutes otherwise.

-Command to Run: python WiLBuR.py [password]
+Command to Run: python WiLBuR.py [password] (if a password is not given, PRAW will prompt the user with one)